francesschisom/weatherify_weatherapp/README.md

 - The CSS for the weather app is fully responsive, ensuring that the app adapts to different screen sizes, including mobile, tablet, and desktop.

-- Flexbox and media queries are used extensively to handle layout adjustments.
+- Flexbox and media queries were used extensively to handle layout adjustments.

 2. **Custom Animations and Styling**

-- Gradients and CSS animations are applied to elements such as the weather icons and background.
+- Gradients and CSS animations were applied to elements such as the weather icons and background.
-Loading states (loading GIF) are styled with custom animations, enhancing user experience while data is being fetched.
+Loading states (loading GIF) was styled with custom animations, enhancing user experience while data is being fetched.

 ## API Intergration

+The app fetches weather data from an external weather API.
+The following details are important for successful integration:

+- **API Used:** OpenWeatherMap

+- **API Key:** The API key was securely managed through environment variables.

+- **Await/Fetch:** await  was used to handle API requests and responses, making it easier to manage promises and errors.

 ## Future Improvements